joedski/musings/Vue General/Journal 2019-09-18 - A Vuex Module for Forms.md

 I'd like to maintain strict but specifiable typing, since I don't think one should be restricted in what value exactly is returned by a field, but if decoupling field initialization from form initialization, or indeed fields from a form, how do we actually maintain that?

-- Type-checking every time is slow, since you have to check every time you read.
+- Real Type-checking every time is slow, since you have to check every time you read.
 - I don't know outside of that.

 I guess this is the same sort of problem you encounter when dealing with any genericized storage.
 And, in a sense, a specialized form binding per form is probably the safest, even if under the hood things are actually really unsafe.